The-3-Headed-Hack3rs/VolunteerApp/README.md

 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]
-- [OPTIONAL: List endpoints if using existing API such as Yelp]
+- [OPTIONAL: List endpoints if using existing API such as Yel

+## Milestone
+Unit 11 In this sprint we will create a screen that the user can register new account.
+Well have text fields first name, last name, email, password and area code.
+There will also be a create new account link that will reroute back to the create new account screen and a submit button.
+Connect a database to the project.